lit/rfcs/rfcs/0001-rfc-process.md

 ### Implementation

 As RFCs are implemented, they should be updated to indicate so.
-The status is updated to IMPLEMENTED and relevant PRs linked.
+The status is updated to *Implemented* and relevant PRs linked.

 ## Other RFC Processes